kumabayeva/ISCTE_computing_project/README.md

 - Explored startup success rates, industry distributions, and geographic trends
 - Used Python for data analysis and visualization

-## 🔍 Research Questions

-The project investigated critical questions about startup dynamics:
-- What percentage of YC startups remain active, get acquired, or shut down?
-- How have YC-funded startups evolved over time?
-- Which industries dominate YC funding?
-- Does team size correlate with startup success?
-- Where are most YC startups headquartered?

 ## 📈 Key Findings

 ### Startup Outcomes